 There is a growing recognition in the UK, Europe and globally that AI specific legal and governmental standards are needed.
-This page contains links to the most important documents when considering AI and machine learning by geographical area and organisation.
+This page contains links to the most important documents when considering AI and Machine Learning by geographical area and organisation.

-Whilst at present, the UK has no AI specific equality and human rights framework designed to tackle discriminatory technology (as outlined here), there is a data protection framework which also covers algorithms and machine learning and there are various developments in the pipeline as outlined below.
+Whilst at present, the UK has no AI specific equality and human rights framework designed to tackle discriminatory technology, there is a data protection framework which also covers algorithms and machine learning (as outlined here) and there are various developments in the pipeline (as outlined below).

-Most importantly the Government has announced that the Centre will conduct an investigation into potential for discriminatory bias in algorithmic decision-making in society.
+Most importantly the Government announced that the Centre will conduct an investigation into potential for discriminatory bias in algorithmic decision-making in society.
 The announcement can be seen here.
 Its recent call for evidence is available here.

-The Centre published two landscape summaries on the 19th July 2019 entitled Landscape summary: bias in algorithmic decision-making and Landscape summary: online targeting.
+The Centre published two landscape summaries on 19 July 2019 – Landscape summary: bias in algorithmic decision-making and Landscape summary: online targeting.
 These are important summaries of the situation in the UK.
 However the understanding of the law relating to equality and non-discrimination is relatively basic and in our view does not adequately address the difference between direct and indirect discrimination.
 The summaries approach the respective issues from the point of view of fairness which is highly relevant but is not a substitute for carrying out a proper proportionality review.

 The UK also has an Office for Artificial Intelligence.
 This is a joint unit of the Departments of Business Energy and Industrial Strategy (BEIS) and of Digital, Culture, Media and Sport (DCMS).
 It has been doing some interesting work with the Open Data Institute on Data Trust issues.

 The OAI has published draft Guidelines for AI Procurement .
 These emphasise the importance of beig aware of relevant legislation and codes of practice, including data protection and equality law.
 While the Guidance is useful on data issues it says almost nothing about equality law issues.